SnoopJ/playground/python/pyinstaller_/cached_analysis_phase/README.md

 This is an example of adding caching of the [`Analysis`](https://pyinstaller.org/en/stable/operating-mode.html#analysis-finding-the-files-your-program-needs) process to a [`PyInstaller`](https://pyinstaller.org/) build chain.

+**WARNING: This is ad-hoc code written while solving my specific problem, re-use with caution!**

 Briefly, this phase walks the dependency graph of the application being built in order to build up a series of Table of Contents (`TOC`) objects that are used by the later stages of `PyInstaller`.
 For complex applications, this